Claude Code Guide

 but a better option is Auto mode — an AI classifier decides what's safe.

 Cycle to it with Shift + Tab.
+Or pass --permission-mode auto at launch.

-Using in VS Code
+Run Claude Code in VS Code

 Keyboard Shortcuts